redis/redis-doc/topics/performance-on-cpu.md

     stackcollapse-perf.pl redis.perf.stacks > redis.folded.stacks
     flamegraph.pl redis.folded.stacks > redis.svg

 By default, perf script will generate a perf.data file in the current working directory.
-See the [perf script](https://linux.die.net/man/1/perf-script.html) documention for advanced usage.
+See the [perf script](https://linux.die.net/man/1/perf-script.html) documentation for advanced usage.

 See [FlameGraph usage options](https://github.com/brendangregg/FlameGraph#options) for more advanced stack trace visualizations (like the differential one).